-The "opening" of Cuba may present several discrete areas of opportunity for U.S. business.
-The hospitality industry is the most obvious beneficiary.
-In Cuba, hotel rates are rapidly escalating-there is no "off" season.
+Hospitality The hospitality industry is the most obvious beneficiary.
+In Cuba, hotel rates are rapidly escalating.
 Airbnb, the website devoted to short-term home rentals, has sought to take advantage of these circumstances.
-However, well-known U.S. hospitality brands have made no brickand-mortar investment, and it is not clear that European hospitality brands' efforts in Cuba have been profitable.
+However, well-known U.S. hospitality brands have made no brick-and-mortar investment, and it is not clear that European hospitality brands' efforts in Cuba have been profitable.
 We believe most hospitality opportunities will, for the short term, exist on the "marine fringe," which refers to cruising, marinas, fishing/diving and related eco-tourism efforts.
-Assuming limited government interference, which is by no means a given, these endeavors are likely to prosper immediately.
+Assuming limited government interference-by no means a given-these endeavors are likely to prosper immediately.
 Perhaps more important, there will be opportunities for suppliers to these industries.
 Remember, most who prospered during the California Gold Rush were not miners, but sellers of shovels, picks, pans, and various mining accoutrements.
-In connection with the "marine fringe," we recommend you review the details of the Mariel Harbor project, which is known in Spanish as the Zona Especial de Desarollo Mariel (ZEDM).
+Mariel Harbor Project In connection with the "marine fringe," the Mariel Harbor project, known in Spanish as the Zona Especial de Desarollo Mariel (ZEDM) will be key.
 This \$1 billion project, designed to modernize the port and create a special economic zone, is expected to position Mariel as a major stopping point along the global maritime thoroughfare from Asia.
 The project is expected to be completed in 2016 and is predicted to become a major transportation/distribution hub for post-Panamax ships, especially for cargo ultimately destined for the Caribbean and northern South America.
 In addition to modern port facilities, ZEDM will offer foreign companies various tax incentives, including an exemption from taxes on profits for 10 years, no sales taxes for a year, and no customs duties on imported materials.
 Businesses will only be required to make a quarterly payment of one-half percent of gross revenue each trimester.
-The Mariel project has already generated a large amount of interest internationally.
-Brazil is footing much of the \$1 billion bill to modernize the massive deep-water port that could become the largest in the Caribbean, according to a February 2015 Los Angeles Times article.
+The Mariel project has already generated significant interest internationally.
+Brazil is footing much of the \$1 billion bill to modernize the massive deep-water port that could become the Caribbean's largest.
 Since ZEDM is considered more conducive to industrial projects than locations near Havana or in the Cuban countryside, international interest has been shown in developing everything from automotive and pharmaceutical factories to large-scale energy projects.
 In fact, more than 100 industrial projects have been proposed.
-Approval of foreign projects reached \$200 million last year and is expected to more than double that amount for this year.
-Unilever is perhaps the best-known firm to receive approval to operate in the area to date.
-This Dutch-British consumer products manufacturer recently agreed to build a \$35 million soap and toothpaste factory in Mariel, which will be fully operational by 2018.
+Approval of foreign projects reached \$200 million last year and is expected to more than double that in 2016.
+Unilever is perhaps the best-known firm to receive approval to operate in the area.
+This Dutch-British consumer products manufacturer agreed to build a \$35 million soap and toothpaste factory in Mariel, which will be fully operational by 2018.
 However, several questions remain as to ZEDM: